AI SEO Tools: What Works and What's Just Hype

 Here's something you actually need to pay attention to: Google's AI Overviews.

-These are the AI-generated summaries that show up above regular search results.
-They launched in the US in May 2024 and now appear in roughly 1 in 5 searches.
+These are AI-generated summaries above regular search results.
+Launched in the US in May 2024, now appearing in roughly 1 in 5 searches.

 The data is ugly: